AxlLind/AdventOfCode2021/README.md

 # AdventOfCode2021 :christmas_tree:
-Solutions to all 25 AoC 2021 problems in Rust, using less than **100 lines** per day :crab:
+Solutions to all 25 AoC 2021 problems in Rust, using less than **100 lines** per day, with a total execution time of less than a second :crab:

 All solutions are quite short and efficient while still being readable and idiomatic.
-The code emits zero clippy warnings and has a total execution time of about `1.2s`.
-All solutions finish in under `0.7` seconds!
+The code emits zero clippy warnings and has a total execution time of about `0.85s`!

 See [timings.md](./timings.md) for execution time and output of each solution.